19hours/sg-statutes/Acts/Private Education Act.md

 “examination service”, in relation to any private education institution, means any test, examination or other method of assessing the level of proficiency, aptitude, skill, knowledge or understanding of a person attending or enrolled in any course provided by the private education institution;

-“inspector” means an inspector appointed by the Council under section 56(1);
+“inspector” means an inspector appointed by the Agency under section 56(1);

+[Act 24 of 2016 wef 03/10/2016]

 “limited liability partnership” has the same meaning as in section 2(1) of the Limited Liability Partnerships Act (Cap.
 163A);